Classic Motorcycle Build

 rubber earplugs worn under helmet

-Many earplug wearers report lower fatigue after riding versus when riding without them.
+Many earplug wearers report lower fatigue after hours of riding, than when riding without them.
 They still allow you to hear low-frequency sounds, like cars and trucks and approaching sirens.

 Summer Riding

-If you ride where temperatures go into the triple digits, you may know how it feels to sit motionless on a running motorcycle while wearing a leather jacket.
+If you ride where temperatures go into the triple digits, you know how it feels to sit motionless on a running motorcycle while wearing a leather jacket!

 Mesh jackets are made from abrasion resistant material which allow airflow through the jacket.
 Most have body armor at the shoulders and elbows, and some have a pocket for back armor.

-My current summer jacket was purchased at a local Harley-Davidson dealer.
-They're probably more expensive than other brands, but the motorclothes department can be really helpful with choices and fitment.
+My current summer jacket was purchased at a Bulldog Harley-Davidson in Smithfield, NC.
+It was probably more expensive than other brands, but the girls in the motorclothes department can be really helpful with choices and fitment.

-Features on this jacket are inside and outside pockets and reflective material front and back.
+Features on this jacket include inside and outside pockets and reflective material front and back.
 The shoulder and elbow armor is sold separately, probably to keep the initial price down.

 Textile Motorcycle Jackets